Martín Demichelis: Early years

+River Plate

 In October 2022, Demichelis obtained a UEFA Pro coaching license after passing the yearly course organised by the Italian Football Federation.
-On 16 November that year, he returned to River Plate as the club's new head coach, signing a contract until December 2025.
+On 16 November, River Plate appointed Demichelis as their new head coach, on a 3-year contract.

+On 28 January 2023, Demichelis made his debut with a 3-0 win against Central Córdoba.
+On 15 July, River Plate secured the league title with three games left to play, giving Demichelis his first title as manager.
+On 27 July 2024, Demichelis was dismissed from his position.

+Monterrey

+On 12 August 2024, Mexican club Monterrey appointed Demichelis as their new head coach.
+On 11 May 2025, Demichelis was relieved of his duties.

 Personal life

 Demichelis also holds an Italian passport.
 He and his wife, model Evangelina Anderson, have a son and two daughters.
 On 19 February 2019, a group of burglars broke into his house in Spain, stealing cash and jewellery before he chased them out.